pimcore/pimcore/doc/Development_Documentation/09_Development_Tools_and_Details/09_Cache/README.md

 ## Using the Cache for your Application

-The Pimcore cache is a wrapper of the `Zend_Cache`, all functionalities are wrapped in this class `Pimcore\Cache`.
+Use the `Pimcore\Cache` facade to interact with the core cache or directly use the `pimcore.cache.core.handler` service.

 You can use this functionality for your own application, and also to control the behavior of the Pimcore cache (but be careful!).

+If you don't need the transactional tagging functionality as used in the core you're free to use a custom cache system as [provided by Symfony](http://symfony.com/blog/new-in-symfony-3-1-cache-component) but be aware that custom caches are not integrated with Pimcore's cache clearing functionality.

 #### Example of custom usage in an action
 ```php